sger/flux/docs/proposals/0115_actor_concurrency_roadmap.md

 - actor sendability is an additional boundary layer, not a replacement for Aether

-This proposal therefore does not require:
+Phases A-D therefore do not require:

 - atomic `Arc` everywhere
 - `Send + Sync` for the general `Value`
 - cross-thread sharing of continuations

+Flux does **not** silently generalize current `Dup` / `Drop` / `Reuse` semantics to shared objects.

+### 4. Shared-RC extension model

+Later shared RC follows these rules:

+- **Local RC**
+  - actor-local
+  - non-atomic
+  - current Aether fast path
+- **Shared RC**
+  - concurrency-safe
+  - entered only through explicit promotion/transfer
+  - no initial reuse

+Boundary model:

+- values are local by default
+- only explicit actor-boundary transfer/promotion may enter shared RC

+Send path:

+- actor send uses **unique move + shared fallback**

+Shared reuse:

+- prohibited in the initial shared-RC rollout

+Verifier scope:

+- local uniqueness/reuse/drop-spec assumptions stop at promotion/transfer
+  boundaries

-### 4. Runtime architecture
+### 5. Runtime architecture

 The first runtime implementation should be thread-per-actor or a small worker pool with actor isolation, but the semantics must not depend on scheduler cleverness.

-The key runtime requirement is:
+The key runtime requirements are:

 - each actor owns its own execution context
 - messages are transferred through a sendable representation
 - `recv()` blocks or parks according to the installed runtime handler
+- later shared RC must remain explicit and must not penalize ordinary local execution paths

-### 5. Effect-system integration
+### 6. Effect-system integration

 The `Actor` effect remains the right language-level abstraction.

-However, this proposal narrows the first milestone:
+The first milestones keep:

+- `spawn`
+- `send`
-- keep `spawn`, `send`, `recv`
+- `recv`

+And defer:

-- defer typed mailboxes/channels
+- typed mailboxes/channels
-- defer `ask`/reply protocols
+- `ask`/reply protocols
-- defer `async/await`
+- `async/await`

-That keeps the first concurrency release aligned with current effect and runtime maturity.

 ## Phased rollout